SM North EDSA: History

-SM North EDSA Complex
+Main mall complex

-Since its inception in 1985, and the construction of the original Car Park Plaza in February 1988 and the second Annex Building in July 1989, SM North EDSA Complex's current edifice within the complex is composed of the City Center, Interior Zone (including the Car Park Plaza), The Annex, The Block, The Sky Garden, The Northlink, and The North Towers.
-The complex has further expanded beyond which is interconnected by a series of footbridges linked to different sides of the main mall structure.
+The main mall complex of SM North EDSA currently (as of June 2026) consists of the City Center, the Interior Zone (including the Car Park Plaza), The Annex, The Block, The Sky Garden, The Northlink, and The North Towers.
+Further expansions of the complex are connected to the main mall complex by a series of footbridges on various sides.